damzymichael/ToDo-List/README.md

-# ToDo-List
+# toDoList
-Simple To Do list with array methods
+To do list with Vanilla JS